 Recipe FAQs

 A ham needs to cook for about 20 minutes per pound in the oven at 325 degrees F. This is for a standard half ham around 7-8 pounds.
-If you choose to cook your ham in a slow cooker, it will take about 3-4 hours on low heat.

 You can plan on serving about 3/4 pound of ham per person for a standard bone-in half ham.
 If you’d like a lot of leftovers at the end of your meal, you can increase this amount to 1 pound of ham per person.

-The overwhelming majority of hams are already cooked, all you’re actually doing is warming your ham through to the proper food safe temperature.
+The overwhelming majority of hams are already cooked.
+All you’re actually doing is warming your ham through to the proper food safe temperature.
 A ham is ready to eat when a thermometer inserted into the thickest part of the ham reads at least 145 degrees F.

 Glazed Ham Variations